danielendeg/nugetpackageupdate/specs/FHIR/CustomSearch/Custom-Search.md

-FHIR is very extensible and customers that make use of extensions in FHIR resources will want to make some of those extensions searchable.
+While the FHIR standard specifies an initial set of search parameters, users often want to be able to search for resources using properties of a resource not yet defined as searchable.
 As an example, customers using the US Core (http://hl7.org/fhir/us/core/) profiles may want to be able to search fields such as `race` or `ethnicity`.
 Another example would be our own internal need to add additional DICOM tags to the `ImagingStudy` resource and make them searchable.

-The FHIR standard provides a framework for defining new search parameters and we should provide customers with a mechanism add new search parameters.
-Note that adding a new search parameter is relatively trivial, but re-indexing will be needed and we need to provide customers with a way to start re-indexing and monitor if it is done.
+The FHIR standard provides a framework for defining new search parameters and we should provide customers with a mechanism to add new search parameters.

 [[_TOC_]]